NeerAeron/shiritori-word-game/README.md

 ## Description:

-A terminal based implementation of the japanese word game shiritori and the atlas word game.with flexible implementation allowing for similar games to be created.
+A terminal based implementation of the japanese word game shiritori and the atlas word game, with flexible implementation allowing for similar games to be created.

 ## Features: